Sweden’s Janni Larsson, World and European Gold Medalist: “BJJ is the love of my life”

 I admire my trainers Ida Hansson and Shanti Abelha.
 They are amazing athletes and they have helped and supported me a lot during the last few years.
 I also admire Michelle Nicolini.
 She has beautiful jiu-jitsu and I really enjoy watching her fight.
 Every time she is in Scandinavia I try to attend her seminars.

-7. Who are the best female BJJ players that you’ve rolled or competed with?
+There are so many female BJJ players that I admire though.7.
+Who are the best female BJJ players that you’ve rolled or competed with?

 I have had the opportunity to role with the CheckMat girls Michelle Nicolini and Marina Ribeiro.
 At a girls only seminar this spring I trained with Leticia Ribeiro and Beatriz Mesquita.
 In Abu Dhabi I got to role with Luiza Monteiro.